SundeepK/SIC/README.md

 SIC
 ===
 SIC (Simple Image Cache for Android) is a simple light weight image caching library that will load images from a URL asynchronously.
+Thi

 ## What does it do?
 * Well aaah... it caches images for you in memory
 * Built with multi threading in mind, it will retreive images from a network call or from the disk if it exists
 * It's light weight so it doesn't intrude on your apps memory footprint

+## Enhancements
+* Support for loading from file system via a URI
+* Cache gif's in memory
+* Unit test's
+* Stress test with large number or images

 ## Configuration